Community Detection in the Hypergraph SBM: Exact Recovery Given the Similarity Matrix: Introduction

-A natural question emerges: if the SDP algorithm is optimal, are other efficient algorithms optimal as well?
-Given that spectral algorithms are more efficient than SDPs, and motivated by the success of simple spectral algorithms for other community detection problems \cite{Abbe2020ENTRYWISEEA,Su2019,Deng2021,Dhara2022c,Dhara2022b,Dhara2022a}, we ask:
+We also investigate the question of whether using the similarity matrix enables efficient, nearly linear runtime algorithms.
+Motivated by the success of spectral algorithms for other community detection problems \cite{Abbe2020ENTRYWISEEA, Deng2021, Dhara2022a, Dhara2022b}, and given their efficiency, we ask: